 1 2 3 4 5 6 7 | @Component({ selector: 'app-root', templateUrl: './app.component.html', styles: ['p { color:blue}'], }) |

-The CSS Styles has global scope.
-CSS rules applies to the entire document.
+The CSS Styles have global scope.
+CSS rules apply to the entire document.
 You cannot apply rules to the part of the document.
 Hence, we use class, id & CSS specificity rules to ensure that the styles do not interfere with each other

-In case of Angular apps the components co exists with the other components.
-Hence it become very important to ensure that the CSS Styles specified in one component does not override the rules in another component.
+In the case of Angular apps, the components co-exist with the other components.
+Hence it becomes very important to ensure that the CSS Styles specified in one component do not override the rules in another component.

 Angular does this by using the View Encapsulation strategies

-One of the fundamental concept in object oriented programming (OOP) is Encapsulation.
+One of the fundamental concepts in object-oriented programming (OOP) is Encapsulation.
 It defines the idea that all the data and methods that operate on that data are kept private in a single unit (or class).
 It is like hiding the implementation detail from the outside world.
-The consumer of encapsulated object know that it works, but do not know how it works.
+The consumer of encapsulated object know that it works but does not know how it works.

-The View Encapsulation in Angular is a strategy which determines how angular hides (encapsulates) the styles defined in the component from bleeding over to the the other parts of the application.
+The View Encapsulation in Angular is a strategy that determines how angular hides (encapsulates) the styles defined in the component from bleeding over to the other parts of the application.

-The following three strategies provided by the Angular to determine how styles are applied.
+The following three strategies are provided by Angular to determine how styles are applied.

 - ViewEncapsulation.None